aws

 Arduino setup

-When the Arduino receives a message over MQTT it will either be told to turn the LED ON
+When the Arduino receives a message over MQTT it will either be told to turn the LED

 or OFF